-The release of sediments or hydrocarbons may result in an increase of nutrients in the water column that could reduce downstream water quality and/or an increase in silt levels in the water column and resuspension of riverbed sediments resulting in alteration to the flood depths.
-Gravel disturbance may result in the release of Himalayan balsam seeds from the deposit into the River Galey downstream which could result in the spread of this species to areas of Molinia meadow where they were previously absent.
+Firstly, the release of sediments or hydrocarbons may result in an increase of nutrients in the water column that could reduce downstream water quality and/or an increase in silt levels in the water column and resuspension of riverbed sediments resulting in alteration to the flood depths.

+Secondly, gravel disturbance may result in the release of Himalayan balsam seeds from the substrate into the river downstream which could result in the spread of balsam to areas of Molinia meadow where previously absent.

-Mitigation measures provided within this report during gravel removal works to prevent the runoff of sediment and hydrocarbons will ensure that there is no potential impact on this habitat type downstream of the works.
-During works, there will be adherence to strict biosecurity guidelines in order to avoid the spread and introduction of non-native invasive species and noxious weeds.
+Mitigation measures provided within this report during gravel removal works will prevent the runoff of sediment and hydrocarbons and will ensure that there is no potential effect to Molinia habitat downstream of the works.
+During construction works, strict biosecurity guidelines will be adhered to in order to avoid the spread of non-native invasive species and other noxious weeds.